projectpomsky/projectpomsky/README.md

 The following is either shown or hidden by chance with 3 to 1 odds of being hidden on any given day. 😉🤭😊😂🤪 https://github.com/projectpomsky/projectpomsky2

-I'm gonna miss you Evony people 🥺
+I'm gonna miss you Evony people. 🥺 Never give up! 😉

 Glory to Ukraine! 🇺🇦